uaf-math-stats/dms-public-docs/sloa/README.md

 sloa/
 =====

-This archive has content downloaded from the [provost's assessment page](http://www.uaf.edu/provost/assessment-review/assessment/college-of-natural-science/).
+The PDFs were downloaded from the [provost's assessment page](http://www.uaf.edu/provost/assessment-review/assessment/college-of-natural-science/).

+The `.doc` are for 2012 but they were written Fall 2013 by Tony Rickard.